Building B2B Thought Leadership: An 8-Step Playbook

 4. Now, there’s an extensive list of granular topics to inspire the solo episodes.
 Plus, each long-tail keyword is related to the higher-level subjects the customer wants to be known for.

-Example: What is B2B thought leadership, How to become a B2B thought leader, Best B2B thought leaders, etc.
+Example: What is B2B thought leadership, How to become a B2B thought leader, Best B2B thought leadership practices, etc.

 5. Before sending a gargantuan list of topics over to the co-host, our content planning team whittles it down to 20 home-run, heck-yes topics (based on how difficult we think it will be to actually rank for those keywords).
 Because, above all, we want to respect the time of our customers.